Chiemeka-Nwakama/Regional-Forecasting-Policy-Analytics-Vaccine-Distribution-Modeling/README.md

    - print evaluation metrics and feature importances
    - render regression tree plots
    - prune unimportant features
-   - fit polynomial model on remaing features
+   - fit the two Ridge forecast models for future feature and immunization prediction
    - output graphs of prediction for number of years set to predict

 ---